deesims/deesims.github.io/index.md

 Building software solutions and applications with frontier technology.

-High achieving software developer and instructor with 3+ years’ of well-rounded experience in LAMP development, object-oriented and user-centered design, seeks a position with a technology firm.
+High achieving software developer and instructor with 3+ years’ of well-rounded experience in LAMP development, object-oriented and user-centered design.

 Proficient in HTML, CSS, Javascript, PHP, Python, Java and SQL.
 Expert in LAMP Web Service Stacks.
+React Native Mobile Development.
 Experience Teaching Web Development.
 Proficient in Ubuntu, Windows and Mac.

 ## Projects